decide-project-eu/LivestockHealthOntology/README.md

 2: Design a Livestock Health Ontology (LHO) tailored to specific species, enriching knowledge graphs with domain expertise.

-3: Convert raw cattle, pig and poultry data into RDF format, harnessing RDF benefits for improved data sharing, integration, and querying.
+3: Convert raw cattle, pig and poultryand Salmon data into RDF format, using RDF benefits for improved data sharing, integration, and querying.

 4:Create a mapping process to match the cleaned RDF data with the species-specific LHO ontology, ensuring that the data can work together smoothly and be easily understood.
 You can find the code in R, PySpark, and Python notebooks here.